Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

 • Q: How is the work of the Board of Trustees carried out?

-There are currently seven board committees: Executive, Campus Infrastructure & Sustainability, Development, Diversity/Equity/Inclusion, Finance, Governance, and Risk Management.
+There are currently seven board committees: Executive, Campus Infrastructure & Sustainability, Development, Diversity/Equity/Inclusion/Belonging, Finance, Governance, and Risk Management.
 Current subcommittees are Investment and Audit.
 These committees are comprised of smaller groups of Board members.
 Committee meetings are held separately from the full Board regularly and generally work to research and develop recommendations on issues of importance to the school.
 Board members typically serve on one or two committees.
 Most committees also include at least one Seven Hills staff member who participates as a liaison to school administration.
 At the discretion of the Head of School and Board Chair, ad hoc or advisory committees can be formed as needs arise.

 The full Board meets regularly during the school year.
 These meetings typically include reports from the school administration and Board committees addressing matters requiring the Board's attention.
 Periodically, outside speakers present on key topics such as diversity, fundraising, and trends in independent school education.